iklone/maidspin/README.md

 - You can check on the maids' dizziness in more detail using *"**@Maid Spin** timer"*.
 - To view who has spun the most maids, use *"**@Maid Spin** top"*.
 - To view who has had the biggest maid spin, use *"**@Maid Spin** toph"*.
-- To view the scoreboard from v1 (defunct), use *"**@Maid Spin** topold"*.
 - To view your current meido no hearto, and meido no hearto help, use *"**@Maid Spin** hearto"*.
 - To trade a meido no hearto for some spins, use *"**@Maid Spin** hearto spins"*.
 - To trade some meido no hearto to start a maid day, use *"**@Maid Spin** hearto maid day X"*, where X is the number you want to use.
-- To wave at Mahoro, use *"**@Maid Spin** wave"*.
+- A few other secret functions...

 ### Set Up Instance:
 1. To set up your own instance of this bot, first create a Discord application and bot on "https://discord.com/developers/applications".
-2. Move the files in /default into the root (password.config and spinData.json).
+2. Move the files in /default into the root (password.config, spinData.json & callData.json).
-3. In password.config, paste your bot's "secret" (not the application's secret).
+3. Open password.config in any text editor, paste your bot's "secret" (not the application's secret).
 This will link your bot to the code.
 4. Open index.js in a text editor and configurate the variables at the top of the file labelled CONFIG as you wish.
+Or leave as default.
 5. Install the discord.js module with npm (npm install discord.js).
 6. Invite the bot to your server by going to "https://discordapp.com/oauth2/authorize?client_id=CLIENTID&scope=bot", replacing CLIENT_ID with your application's client ID.
 7. The bot requires a few permissions to function.
 It must be able to: **view/send messages** in at least one channel and **embed links**.